COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                          **rejuv_fac = 1.0**
 ``rejuvflag``            Sets whether to use the orginal prescription for mixing
-                         of main-sequence stars (based on equation 80 of `Hurley+2002 <https://ui.adsabs.harvard.edu/abs/2002MNRAS.329..897H/abstract>`_) or whether to use the main-sequence lifetimes of the two stars (instead of the full lifetime, as is the BSE default).
+                         of main-sequence stars (based on equation 80 of `Hurley+2002 <https://ui.adsabs.harvard.edu/abs/2002MNRAS.329..897H/abstract>`_) or whether to use the ratio of the pre-merger He core mass at the base of the giant branch to the merger product's He core mass at the base of the giant branch

                             ``0`` : no modifications to BSE